gizmolab10/sensecraftdocs/pages/jonathan/question.md

-title: What is a good Question?
+# What is a good Question?
-save_as: jonathan/question.html
-lang: en
-menulabel:
-menuorder:
-contentclass: content-issue
-slug: